chromebrew/crew-sudo/README.md

 # crew-sudo
-Make `sudo` "works" on ChromeOS `crosh` shell (ChromeOS v117+) by redirecting sudo calls to VT-2 shell
+Make `sudo` "works" on ChromeOS `crosh` shell (ChromeOS v117+) by redirecting sudo calls to VT-2 shell.

 ## Background
 On ChromeOS v117, all Chrome-related processes (e.g. the ChromeOS UI) is executed with the `NO_NEW_PRIVS` bit, which means:
   - `suid/sgid`-bit is blocked, and thus no more `sudo`
   - This flag will be inherited by its subprocess (including `crosh`) and cannot be unset

 That benefits security.
-However, it is bad for Crouton/Chromebrew users.
+However, it is bad for Crouton/[Chromebrew]/(https://github.com/chromebrew/chromebrew) users.

 The official workaround for this is using the VT-2 shell (aka `frecon`) [^1], but `frecon` just sucks:
   - No clipboard support